Imago Dei Art Gallery & Social Space

 Pre-Figured: Bay Area Figurative Artists, May 1-June 15, 2018

-Artists Diana Blackwell, Prabin Badhia, Michelle Mongan, and Teresa Moore will show representative works from their painting and print-making collections in a show titled "Pre-Figured".
+Artists Diana Blackwell, Prabin Badhia, Michelle Mongan, and Teresa Moore show representative works from their painting and print-making collections in a show titled "Pre-Figured".
 A champagne reception will provide a chance to meet the artists!
 The Imago Dei Art Gallery and Social Space is located at 1668 Bush Street.
 Please invite your friends!

 Anthony Anchundo, December 1-April 15, 2018